If you're interested in signing up for FOCUS2 online career assessment, please contact the office at Frese Hall, Room 213 @ (718)-997-4465.

 - Attend workshops on resume writing, interviewing techniques and job search strategies.

-- Establish a credentials file, information available at the Office of Career Development and Internships.
+- Establish a credentials file, using information available at the Office of Career Development and Internships.

 - Interview personal and professional contacts for information about career fields of interest to you.